bitwarden/contributing-docs/docs/architecture/sdk/index.md

 The `Client` struct is the main entry point for the SDK and represents a single account instance.
 Any action that needs to be performed on the account is generally done through the `Client` struct.
-This allows the internal to be hidden from the consumer and provides a clear API.
+This allows the internals to be hidden from the consumer and provides a clear API.

 We can extend the `Client` struct using extension traits in feature crates.
 This allow the underlying implementation to be internal to the crate with only the public API exposed through the